-Stocks get Pfizer vaccine boost, Target tops earnings
+Boeing, Pfizer give Dow boost, oil ticks higher

-Stocks resumed their upward trend on Wednesday after Pfizer became the latest to deliver positive vaccine news, combined with more solid retail earnings.
+Stocks resumed their upward trend on Wednesday after Pfizer delivered more positive vaccine news, combined with more solid retail earnings and positive news for Dow member Boeing.

 Continue Reading Below

-Dow Jones Industrial Average futures were up over points, a gain of 0.5%, while the S&P 500 tracked higher by the same amount.
-The Nasdaq Composite was up 0.2%.
+The Dow Jones Industrial Average rose over 100 points, while the S&P 500 and Nasdaq were little changed in early trading.

-Pfizer shares rose in the pre-market after announcing a successful Phase 3 trial for its COVID-19 vaccine.
+Pfizer shares rose after it announced a 95% efficacy rate in its Phase 3 trial for its COVID-19 vaccine.
+Earlier this month, it said it had a 90% efficacy rate for the first 94 patients.

 |Ticker